kosvi/HY_own_pipeline/README.md

 ### About

 This repository is my submit for exercises on [Full Stack Open 2021](https://fullstackopen.com/).
-All my submits for the course can be found [here](https://github.com/kosvi/HY_FullStack). (this repository is for the part4/osa4)
+All my submits for the course can be found [here](https://github.com/kosvi/HY_FullStack). (this repository is for the parts 11 and 12)

+On part 11 we made a pipeline for this project.
+My pipeline ends at [https://radiant-sea-83435.herokuapp.com/](https://radiant-sea-83435.herokuapp.com/)

 ## Dev environment with Docker